eddmann/eddmann.github.io/_posts/2014/2014-05-10-reversing-a-string-in-php.md

 }
 ```

-Similar in-nature to the previous example, we are instead now using the 'mb' library to perform the conversion.
+Similar in nature to the previous example, we are instead now using the `mb` library to perform the conversion.

 ```php
 function reverse($str)